vibhoragarwal/techvibhor/_posts/aws_athena.md

 Parquet data format storage was *not explored* in this solution, and generally be considered when designing Athena based solutions

 Here we used tabular data strategy.
-In above case, we always receive a load case, defined by attr1_num, attr2_num, attr3_num and attr4_num/ attr5_num (optional) This means, that we could partition our data, to have first mandatory elements and then optional (last partitions).
+In above case, we always receive user input, defined by attr1_num, attr2_num, attr3_num and attr4_num/ attr5_num (optional).
+This means, that we could partition our data, to have first mandatory elements and then optional (last partitions).

 A good strategy to partition data can be then: